National Security Council (Thailand): History

 Under Prime Minister Prayut Chan-o-cha, NSC has been used as the main agency in dealing with COVID-19 pandemic in Thailand, with the establishment of the Centre for COVID-19 Situation Administration (CCSA) Operations Center, with the NSC secretary-general as director to integrate all agencies in the country to deal with COVID-19.
 This situation causes Health security to be classified as one of the security that the National Security Council gives importance to as national security.
 During Russian invasion of Ukraine in 2022 which resulted in an energy and food crisis in Thailand, Prime Minister Prayut Chan-o-cha has used NSC as the main agency in preparing plans to deal with energy and food crises in the short, medium, and long term.

 In 2025, Prime Minister Paetongtarn Shinawatra use the NSC as a mechanism for collaboration between security agencies to address scam city along the Myanmar–Thailand border.
 It is additionally used as a mechanism for deciding on the disconnection of electrical service, oil transportation and internet signals to scam city areas, preventing those areas from utilizing Thailand for the commission of crimes.
 Following the 2025 Cambodia–Thailand border conflict, Prime Minister Paetongtarn called a meeting of the NSC to find a resolution to the tense situation along the border.
 After extensive deliberations, the NSC resolved that the Royal Thai Army and the Ministry of Foreign Affairs would jointly be responsible for addressing the issue.
 Their approach must adhere to the principle of protecting national sovereignty while simultaneously maintaining optimal relations with neighboring countries.
+The NSC mechanism for resolving border conflicts remained in use under Prime Minister Anutin Charnvirakul.